Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Postgres and RDS

--This week has to do with RDS, SQL, PSQL database and I was able to learn from my instructor all of these.
+This week has to do with RDS, SQL, PSQL database and I was able to learn from my instructor all of these.

--Things to note about Amazon RDS security best practices before I lead you on how i created mine;
+- Things to note about Amazon RDS security best practices before I lead you on how i created mine;

 Use amazon virtual cloud (VPC) to create a private network for your RDS instance.
 This helps prevent unauthorized access to your instance from the public internet.